Noah Fenyő

-Noah Dávid Gabriel Fenyő (born 30 January 2006) is a footballer who plays as a midfielder for club Eintracht Frankfurt.
+Noah Dávid Gabriel Fenyő (born 30 January 2006) is a footballer who plays as a midfielder for Hungarian NB I club Újpest on loan from German club Eintracht Frankfurt.
 Born in Germany, he is a Hungary youth international.

 Career

+Eintracht Frankfurt

 As a youth player, he joined the youth academy of German Bundesliga side Eintracht Frankfurt, where he captained the club.

 On 6 June 2024, Fenyő signed a professional contract with Eintracht for two years, with an optional third.

+Újpest (loan)

+On 21 January 2026, Fenyő joined Újpest in Hungary on loan with an option to buy.

 Style of play

 He mainly operates as a midfielder and is right-footed.

 Personal life

 He is the son of a Hungarian cellist father and a German violinist mother.